An Overview of Early Chapter

 Early chapter books are a wonderful tool to help children become independent readers.
 Choosing a book from a familiar series makes reading less stressful and encourages them to choose what to read next.
 They provide comfort for children before branching out into chapter books.

-What are your thoughts on early chapter books?
+What are your thoughts on these bridging books?
 Do you use them or do you only use books from reading schemes such as DRA, Oxford Reading Tree or PM Benchmarks?

-I would love to hear more about how you use early chapter books in the classroom or library.
+I would love to hear more about how you use early chapter books in the classroom or in your school library.
 Hit the comments below!

 *Disclosure: This post contains affiliate links.
 When you click them and then make a purchase I receive a small commission at no additional cost to you.
 Thanks for supporting my work in this way